thewhitetulip/build-app-with-python-antitextbook/manuscript/02-more-about-language.md

 Each block of non obvious code should have appropriate comments associated with it.
 Consider `a+=1`, there is no need to add a comment saying `increments the variable a by 1` because it is ovious.

 Now, consider `a = 4*c+4*d/6*c`.
 This is not obvious, it might be Sarick's coefficient, and thus would warrant a comment.
-There is no such thing as Sarick's coefficient.

 #### Single Line Comments

-They start with a `#`.
-It can be present in any position of a line, the text **after** the `#` till the end of the line is _ignored_ by the interpreter.
+They start with a #.
+It can be present in any position of a line, the text **after** the # till the end of the line is _ignored_ by the interpreter.

 Single line comments are used for statements other than functions/classes.